 Other cheap true wireless earphones might offer calls on both sides, but how often would you use one side only?

 If you make lots of calls, just get a dedicated one-side headset.
+Check the best headphones with microphone.

 Still, the mic quality is quite good, and you can have a comfortable conversation even in traditionally unfriendly-to-the-mic places.